Machine-Learning Enhanced Photometric Analysis of the Extremely Bright GRB 210822A: Discussion

-According to Figure~\ref{fig:uvot_r}, it can be seen that GRB~210822A has many resemblances with the population of brighter GRBs, sharing not only qualitative similarities in their temporal evolution, such as the observed slope and fluxes, but also their low redshift and opening angle $\theta_\mathrm{j}$ (see Table~\ref{tab:uvotbright}).
+According to Figure~\ref{fig:uvot_r}, it can be seen that GRB~210822A has many similarities with the population of intrinsically bright GRBs (with $E_\mathrm{iso}\sim10^{54}$ erg), sharing not only qualitative similarities in their temporal evolution, such as the observed slope and fluxes, but also their low redshift and opening angle $\theta_\mathrm{j}$ (see Table~\ref{tab:uvotbright}).
 Moreover, GRB~210822A shares the presence of a reverse shock component with GRB~080319B \citep{Bloom2009}, GRB~130427A \citep{Perley2014}, GRB~160625B \citep{Zhang2018,Fraija2017}, GRB~190114C \citep{Laskar2019,Fraija2019} and GRB~221009A \citep{Laskar2023,Zhang2023,Bright2023,Gill2023}.

 It is important to note that none of these events share a significant gamma-ray brightness, as discussed in detail in Section~\ref{sec:gammasim}.
 This suggests that the optical emission and the gamma ray emission have different origins.
 Moreover, this illustrates the need to make multi-frequency observations for a complete understanding of each GRB.